nais/doc/content/deploy/nais-manifest.md

 # The NAIS manifest

 The NAIS manifest `nais.yaml` describes your application.
-If you
+You can see a minimal example manifest and a full one in the [examples-folder](examples/nais-yaml/).

 ## Supported fields